-This is part 5 of a series of posts I will be sending out every Friday, relevant to the theme of this year’s ENGAGE Family Discipleship & Home Education Conference (only 5 weeks to go!!!).
+This is part 4 of a series of posts I will be sending out every Friday, relevant to the theme of this year’s ENGAGE Family Discipleship & Home Education Conference.
 The posts will be short, to the point, and practical – designed to help you/your family in preparation for the conference (you will still benefit if you’re not coming to the conference!).
-Here goes with the fifth post…
+Here goes with the fourth post…

 Ecclesiastes 10:10 NKJV – 10 If the ax is dull, And one does not sharpen the edge, Then he must use more strength; But wisdom brings success.

 In the last post, we talked about the importance of recognising our “grace-position” before God, (not because of anything we have done) – so that we don’t attempt to make ourselves righteous by our own efforts, but rather serve God from a desire to please Him, knowing He has accepted us in Christ.

 Today I want to focus on why “less is more” in so many areas of the Christian life.
 As mentioned in the first post in this series – we should be more concerned with effectiveness, rather than just efficiency.
 Here’s an illustration to make the point…

 Let’s say someone decided to bless you with a gift – something that you really needed, something that was going to be such a benefit to you.
 The only catch is, you have to drive 5 hours to a certain place to pick up the gift.

 So that’s a total of 10 hours driving in one day – but you’re going to do it – why?
 Because it’s the single most important thing you need to do that day, and it’s going to bring you the greatest blessing.

 Well, guess what – it actually isn’t the most important thing you’re going to do.
 The most important thing you’re going to do – is put some petrol in the car before you drive away – and that’s only going to take you about 10 minutes!